Tuesday, October 22, 2024

 ³God actually calls us to go through pain to advance us spiritually.
 We don't think of self-denial as a form of pain.
 However, self-denial is a call to turn away from those things we find comfort in, to ease our pain, so we might pursue God as our comfort.

 To expand on this, Christ says to take up our cross and follow him.
 The cross is a symbol of pain.
-Christ is calling us to take on and embrace pain to follow him.
+Christ is calling us to take on and embrace pain in the same way He did in order to follow him.
 At first, we might think this is insane.
 Why would God call us to willingly take on and embrace pain when we spend all our lives trying to avoid it!?

 ⁴The primary directive is that we love God with all that we have and are and our neighbor as ourselves.

 ⁵Pursuit of something other than God for life is at the heart of our rebellion.
-This says these other things are more important than God i.e. they become our God.
+This says these other things are more important or valuable than God i.e. they become our God.

 ⁶The heart of our brokenness - selfishness - is our rebellious commitment to being our own god.
 We put greater trust in ourselves to gaining what is best than trusting God do what is best for us.
 This is due to not believing God is who he claims to be... the Source of life, love, and all things.
 The result is the pursuit of creation itself and making it our god.